linkeddata/rdflib.js/Documentation/update-manager.md

 Keep-Alive: timeout=5
 ```

-Note : currently rdflib does not support N3-PATCH although it is, AFAIK, the only method of update mentioned in the specs.
-To fix this would require changes to the editable function to accept an N3-PATCH header and changes to the fire function to be able to submit an N3-PATCH.
-See https://github.com/SolidOS/solidos/issues/185.
+Note: Currently, `rdflib` does not support `N3-PATCH` although it is, AFAIK, the only method of update mentioned in the specs.
+To fix this would require changes to the `editable` function to accept an `N3-PATCH` header and changes to the `fire` function to be able to submit an `N3-PATCH`.
+See <https://github.com/SolidOS/solidos/issues/185>.

 Also Note : When submitting a form, PATCH is used *except* when re-ordering elements in an ordered list, in which case PUT is used.